objarni/collaborating-birds/README.md

 The simworld is a 100x100 field where the birds work.
 Some numbers are integer (level of skill, experience points), some are floats (position, velocity, work left on item).

 Concepts:
-  Aspect (one of the 4 colors)
+  * Skill (one of the 4 colors)
-  Bird (position, state, skill levels, experience points in each skill) WorkItem (an Aspect and a percentage 'done') UserStory (5 WorkItems, start- and finish times, position) Backlog (inifinite list of random UserStories) Statistics
+  * Bird (position, state, skill levels, experience points in each skill)
+  * WorkItem (an Aspect and a percentage 'done')
+  * Story (5 WorkItems, start- and finish times, position)
+  * Backlog (inifinite list of random UserStories)
+  * Statistics
-  Input
+  * Input
-  Parameters
+  * Parameters
-  Field
+  * Field
-  FinishedUserStories (a list of finished stories and timepoints when they finished)
+  * FinishedStories (a list of finished stories and timepoints when they finished)